Guide to Skiing in the Sierra Nevada (Granada, Spain)

-Before the snow cannons come into full effect, early season skiing can either be incredible (no queues, cheaper ski passes and fresh powder) or icy!
+Before the snow cannons come into full effect, early-season skiing can either be incredible (no queues, cheaper ski passes, and fresh powder) or icy!

-New snowfall is common through January-April.
+New snowfall is common in January-April.

 Check the latest snow conditions on the Sierra Nevada Snow Report.

 Once peak season hits (around 21st December) the resort becomes much more lively and the queues for some lifts can be large (usually 10-15 minutes wait time but occasionally 20+ minutes wait time).

 The best advice I can give (this applies to most ski resorts as well) is to queue for lifts in the single file line on the left-hand side.
 This line moves a lot faster and you can meet up with your ski group at the top of the lifts instead.

 If you want to avoid the queues, ski mid-week and not on holiday days.
 Skiing on busy days is still fun and makes for a lively festive atmosphere.

 Ski Schools and Ski Lessons?

 There is a great mix of ski schools at the resort from private 1-1 to group lessons.
 Here are just some of the 15 ski schools to choose from: